 - determining the responsibilities for each area.

-The DMP is created by the author or research team in the initial phase of the research and is continuously updated.
 There are tools for creating DMP available online.
 We can offer you basic assistance with using the Data Stewardship Wizard tool.

 - Zenodo: Repository for storing any type of file that is not specific to any field.